Multi-Winner Voting with Approval Preferences: Additional Proofs from Chapter 3

 For seq-PAV, consider

-For $k=3$, the winning committee according to seq-PAV is $\{b, e, f\}$.
-If the first voters changes her ballot from $\{b, c\}$ to $\{b, c, e, f\}$, there are two possible winning committees (depending on the chosen tiebreaking): $\{a, b, f\}$ and $\{b, e, f\}$.
-As the first one does not contain $e$, seq-PAV fails support monotonicity without additional voters.
+For $k=3$, the winning committee according to seq-PAV is $\{a,c,f\}$.
+If the first voter changes her ballot from $\{c, d\}$ to $\{a, c, d, f\}$, the winning committee changes to $\{a, b, c\}$ (using alphabetic tiebreaking).
+Thus seq-PAV fails support monotonicity without additional voters.

 For rev-seq-PAV, consider